 Water resistance: The bathroom is a prime risk for common slips and falls, so we made sure all these fall detection buttons have some level of water resistance.

 1. Bay Alarm Medical - Most Accurate Fall Detection

 Bay Alarm Medical alert systems are among our favorites overall, and their fall detection performed exceptionally well in our tests.
 It was the only fall detection pendant not to trigger a false alarm from crouching or dropping the device.

 Integrated pendant: Bay Alarm Medical requires an additional button to enable fall-detection functionality.

 Our verdict: Bay Alarm Medical has long been one of my favorite medical alert providers.
-With a combination of accurate fall detection and affordable yet advanced equipment, Bay Alarm Medical is your best choice for fall-detection devices and great in-the home medical alert systems with responsive and clear 2-way communication and extended battery life.
+With a combination of accurate fall detection and affordable yet advanced equipment, Bay Alarm Medical is your best choice for fall detection devices and great in-the home medical alert systems with responsive and clear two-way communication and extended battery life.

 Integrated pendant: Yes, for the Active Guardian and Mini Guardian.
 All other mobile and at-home options are worn as a separate unit.

 Cost: Medical Guardian costs are relatively affordable.
 The Classic Guardian System starts at $29.95 per month, and the Home 2.0 starts at $34.95 per month.
 For on-the-go options, Mobile 2.0 starts at $39.95 per month, Active Guardian starts at $44.95 per month, and Mini Guardian starts at $39.95 per month.